pieaerts/pieaerts/_masterclasses/kenya.md

 ---
-title: KENYA PHOTOGRAPHY EXPEDITION - October 2022 - FULLY BOOKED!
+title: KENYA PHOTOGRAPHY EXPEDITION
+subtitle: October 2022 - FULLY BOOKED!
+image: /uploads/masai-mara.jpg
 starting_date: 2022-06-07 23:00:00 +0000
-subtitle: ''
 introduction_html: "</p><p>OCTOBER 22-31, 2022 - THIS EXPEDITION IS FULLY BOOKED</p><p>Do
   you want to join me on my travels to Africa?
 In October 2022 I will take a group of like-minded people with a passion and appreciation for wild places to two of